-Do not turn off the power before disconnecting from the GUI.

-Otherwise, it will damage the μLED.
+Disable software/GUI prior to powering down system.
+Otherwise, it WILL damage the μLED.

 Introduction

 The University of Michigan's OSC1-Lite chip serves to trigger user-defined optical stimulation on up to 12 different channels.
 Python GUI and library is available for interacting with OSC1-Lite stimulation system.
 The open-source code for the GUI interface is available at GitHub link: https://github.com/YoonGroupUmich/osc1lite/releases.
 We invite you to post issues and solutions there as well, which will help our scientific community as we have limited resources for supporting this device.